 What changes are being made?

-The changes happening this summer will bring the rules for Buy Now Pay Later products in line with other kinds of loans and increase consumer protections.
+The changes bring the rules for Buy Now Pay Later products in line with other kinds of loans and increase consumer protections.

 With effect from 15 July 2026, lenders will need approval from the Financial Conduct Authority (FCA) in order to offer Buy Now Pay Later loans in the first place.
 They will also need to perform affordability checks on potential customers to make sure that they will actually be able to pay off the loan and not spiral into debt.